algorithmica-org/algorithmica/content/english/hpc/arithmetic/integer.md

 The bits of an integer are simply stored sequentially, and the only ambiguity here is the order in which to store them — left to right or right to left — called *endianness*.
 Depending on the architecture, the format can be either:

 - *Little-endian*, which lists *lower* bits first.
 For example, $42_{10}$ will be stored as $010101$.
 - *Big-endian*, which lists *higher* bits first.
-All previous examples in this arcticle follow it.
+All previous examples in this article follow it.

 This seems like an important architecture aspect, but actually in most cases it doesn't make a difference: just pick one style and stick with it.
 But in some cases it does: